 Cricket is played professionally in Australia, Bangladesh, England, India, Kenya, New Zealand, Pakistan, South Africa, Sri Lanka, West Indies & Zimbabwe, and after football, is the second most popular sport worldwide.

-Closer to home it is played as an amateur (or recreational) sport in Austria, Belgium, Croatia, Cyprus, Denmark, France, Finland, Germany, Greece, Ireland, Luxembourg, Italy, Holland, Malta, Norway, Portugal, Scotland, Spain - and of course in Switzerland, by 450 registered senior and 650+ junior cricketers in over twenty clubs and schools, all of which are affiliated to this association.
+Closer to home it is played as an amateur (or recreational) sport in Austria, Belgium, Croatia, Cyprus, Denmark, France, Finland, Germany, Greece, Ireland, Luxembourg, Italy, Holland, Malta, Norway, Portugal, Scotland, Spain - and of course in Switzerland, by 750+ registered senior and 600+ junior cricketers in over thirty clubs and schools, all of which are affiliated to this association, Cricket Switzerland.

-It organizes a domestic 40 over league, a Twenty20 competition, and selects and organises senior & junior international squads and coaching & training courses throughout Switzerland.
-Cricket Switzerland also has two spin-off associations: the Swiss Federation Of Cricket Umpires & Scorers (sFOCUS) and the Cricket Coaches Association of Switzerland (CCAS), comprising of over 45 coaches & 30 umpires.
+It organises a senior domestic 40 over league, a senior Twenty20 competition, and national T10 tournament, in addition to organising senior & junior international squads and offoicials, coaching & training courses throughout Switzerland.
+Cricket Switzerland also has two spin-off associations: the Swiss Federation Of Cricket Umpires & Scorers (sFOCUS) and the Cricket Coaches Association of Switzerland (CCAS), comprising of over 60 coaches & 70 umpires.

-Cricketers come from all over Switzerland, mainly from the Geneva, Bern, Basel and Zürich areas.
+Cricketers come from all over Switzerland, mainly from the Geneva, Bern, Basel and Zurich regions.
 They are typically bilingual, possess a good awareness of multiple cultures, enjoy an above average schooling and subsequently many enjoy an above average income.

 Cricket is played on public sports fields and school grounds with an artificial pitch.
-Thanks to the support of local sports councils, Basel, C.E.R.N., Cossonay, Geneva & Winterthur have permanent NottsSport© surfaces.
-Cossonay (near Lausanne) is a purpose built cricket ONLY ground.
-And Olten is rumoured to be in the making!
+Thanks to the support of local sports councils, Basel, C.E.R.N., Cossonay, Embrach, Geneva & Winterthur have permanent NottsSport© surfaces.
+Cossonay (near Lausanne) is a purpose built cricket ONLY ground and Olten is rumoured to be in the making!

 Youth development in Switzerland offers youngsters the chance to spend their free time being healthy & active, to interact constructively with their peer groups, and to meet with others from a variety of cultures, encouraging tolerance in a multi-cultural society.